NIFTy-PPL/JAXbind/paper/paper.md

 In this paper, we present `jax_linop`, a package for bridging any linear function to JAX without in-depth knowledge of JAX's transformation system.
 The interface is accessible from python with no C++ necessary.
 The package is able to register any linear function and its transpose as a JAX native call, a so-called primitive.
-Derivatives, compilation rules, and optionally batching rules are automatically registered with JAX.
+Derivatives, compilation rules, and batching rules are automatically registered with JAX.

 <!-- Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it. -->
 We believe `jax_linop` to be highly useful in scientific computing.
 <!-- There are a lot of well-developed packages in JAX for, e.g., optimization and sampling that could be used once existing code is able to interface with JAX. -->
 We intend to use this package to connect the Hartley transform and the spherical harmonic transform from ducc [@ducc0] to NIFTy [@Edenhofer2023NIFTyRE].
 Furthermore, we intend to connect an image gridder implemented in C++ (TODO:cite resolve) for radio-astronomical data to JAX for use in radio-astronomy and strong-lensing astrophysics.
-We envision many further applications inside and outside of physics for highly specialized and well-optimized codes such as TODO.
+We envision many further applications inside and outside of astrophysics, e.g., for highly specialized and well-optimized codes such as TODO.

 <!-- A list of key references, including to other software addressing related needs.
 Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline. -->
 To the best of our knowledge there exists no code for connecting generic functions to JAX.